5 stocks I want to buy in 2021

 Recall RioCan is one of Canada’s largest real estate investment trusts.
 They own, manage and develop retail-focused, increasingly mixed-use properties located “in prime, high-density transit-oriented areas where Canadians want to shop, live and work.”

 The recent RioCan dividend cut was smart.
 It preserved company cash for projects, a few right down the road from where I live in fact.
 I’m optimistic this business model of owning property where Canadians shop, live and work will help RioCan emerge, not unscathed by the pandemic of course, but at least the potential for being stronger.
-That’s my bet.
-I could be wrong.
-I have no idea.
-Coming out of this pandemic could take another 1-2 years.
-But with REI.UN as only a very small portion of my portfolio (<1%) I see few major risks.
-I will add more REI.UN units this year where I can amongst these other stock priorities.
+Coming out of this pandemic could take another 1-2 years or longer.
+With REI.UN as only a very small portion of my portfolio (<1%) I see few major risks in adding if I choose to do so.
+That said, I have other priorities!!

 4. Alimentation Couche-Tard (ATD.B)